 Below are some interesting facts about Fibonacci Heap

 - The reduced time complexity of Decrease-Key has importance in Dijkstra and Prim algorithms.
-With Binary Heap, time complexity of these algorithms is O(VLogV + ELogV).
+With Binary Heap, the time complexity of these algorithms is O(VLogV + ELogV).
 If Fibonacci Heap is used, then time complexity is improved to O(VLogV + E)

-- Although Fibonacci Heap looks promising time complexity wise, it has been found slow in practice as hidden constants are high (Source Wiki).
+- Although Fibonacci Heap looks promising time complexity-wise, it has been found slow in practice as hidden constants are high (Source Wiki).

 We will soon be discussing Fibonacci Heap operations in detail.